Race for the Galaxy: Alien Artifacts

 The fourth expansion is used with only the base game and was released during 2013.
 It includes new explore powers and an optional "orb game" in which players explore for victory points and new powers.
 Some players have criticized the gameplay of the orb game while praising the game cards in the set, saying that the orb makes the overall game play non-simultaneously and last too long.

 Xeno Invasion

 The fifth expansion, published 2015, is for use with the base game only.
 According to Lehmann, "XI is aimed at intermediate players" and has the most new base cards of any expansion so far.
 It allows for up to 5 players, and in addition to new world and development cards it includes an optional "Invasion Game", in which players must defeat three waves of Xeno alien invaders.
 Players can earn bonuses by contributing to the war effort, but the game can also end in two new ways: repulsing the Xeno threat or losing to the invaders.

+Reception

+Race for the Galaxy was a finalist for the best "Traditional Card Game" at the Origins Awards.

+Arjun Sukumaran said that "Thomas Lehmann has received abundant acclaim over the course of his game design career, most notably for his excellent Race for the Galaxy - a game many would consider to be the best card game around."

+Matthew Monagle for :/Film said in 2021 that "it is a testament to Thomas Lehmann's design that a game released in 2007, an eternity ago in board game years, can still compete with the big boys a decade-plus later."

+Race for the Galaxy's solo mode, included in The Gathering Storm expansion, has received critical acclaim.
+The game was ranked number 67 in the BoardGameGeek 2024 People's Choice Top 200 Solo Games poll.